aaronditto/fizzbuzz/instructions.md

  - `fizzbuzz` for numbers that are multiples of 15

 e.g. If I run the program over a range from 1-20 I should get the following output

     1 2 fizz 4 buzz fizz 7 8 fizz buzz 11 fizz 13 14 fizzbuzz 16 17 fizz 19 buzz

+Tag your repo `step1` when you have completed this stage of the implementation.

 ###Step 2